 Financial documents such as earnings publications and annual reports often contain information that is commercially sensitive, or even personal data on a private individual’s financial situation.
 Tom McNeillie, our English Account Linguist Team Leader, says: “Awareness of confidentiality and GDPR is recommended for this domain, especially if translators have access to potentially sensitive information regarding an individual’s wealth or before earnings press releases are published.”

 To make sure data stays secure, avoid sending documents for translation in unencrypted email attachments.
 Instead use a safe file transfer method with access control or upload your documents to a cloud-based CAT tool.
-At STP, we have technical and policy measures in place to ensure the security of your data at every stage of the translation process.
+At Sandberg, we have technical and policy measures in place to ensure the security of your data at every stage of the translation process.
 Read more about our security arrangements in this PDF.

 Other regulatory issues must also be borne in mind by both translators and those ordering the work.
 Terminology is something that’s vital to get right – using the wrong term cannot only cause misunderstandings, but may also have legal ramifications.
 Rebecca explains: “Translations of financial texts must not only respect the client’s style guide and preferred terminology but also comply with statutory regulations.”